Benno-K/PublicScripts/README.md

 of my personal account.
 It has been working perfectly for about a decade now.

+## shredLenovoWSg
+Perl script to shred specific unwanted mails in my IMAP INBOX.
+(I subscribed getting some notifications about new versions regarding my purchase but got annoyed of getting daily notified about changes in the Safety and
+Warranty manual.)

 ## diskusage

 Checks the usage of some file-systems